RISC-NYUAD/Aerial-Manipulator-Gazebo/README.md

 ```
 roslaunch Aerial-Manipulator-Gazebo uav_teleop.launch
 ```
-to send discreet position and yaw orientation commands to the UAV
+to send discrete position and yaw orientation commands to the UAV

 * In another terminal, run
 ```
 roslaunch Aerial-Manipulator-Gazebo robot_teleop.launch
 ```
-to send discreet joint angle commands to the robot
+to send discrete joint angle commands to the robot

 * Run `roslaunch Aerial-Manipulator-Gazebo pick_weight.launch` and use the UAV and Robot teleoperators to try your hand at a realistic weight-lifting scenario using the Aerial Manipulator